Young Musicians at their Best

 HRCP strongly believes these (and many other) benefits come from the study of chamber music:

-- Acquire an even deeper understanding of tone production and color
+- Acquire an even deeper understanding of tone production

 - Inspires gifted players and emboldens less confident students